-Verbal Estimates — Legitimate contractors will always provide a written estimate shortly after the inspection.
-When you receive a written quote, make sure the contents match everything you’ve discussed with the contractor’s consultant.
+Legitimate contractors will always provide a written estimate shortly after the inspection.
+When you receive a written quote, ensure the contents match everything you’ve discussed with the contractor’s consultant.
 Make changes and corrections before you consider signing it.
 The contractor should give you ample time to review and sign the contract.
 If you feel you’re being pressured into signing it, it may be a scam.

 What You Should Do If You’re a Victim